buddhist-uni/buddhist-uni.github.io/_content/excerpt/selected-verses-mulamadhymakakarika_garfield-jay.md

 booktitle: "The fundamental wisdom of the middle way: Nāgārjuna's Mūlamadhyamakakārikā"
 pages: 12
 ---

-> By a misperception of emptiness a person of little intelligence is destroyed.
+> By a misperception of emptiness
+A person of little intelligence is destroyed.

 A translation of a select seventy verses from Nāgārjuna's Mūlamadhyamakakārikā.